 I bring this up because, if you can get through the website without changing your mind, you’ll probably be fine.

 For starters, Spirit Airlines’ whole deal looks like it’s targeted at school children.
 The cartoons, the fonts, the immature attempts at humor, the patronizing attitude towards their customers.
-That is, until you get to Spirit.com and have to slap yourself because, just like a Trump presidency, there’s no way this is real life, right!?
+That is, until you get to Spirit.com and have to slap yourself because there’s no way this is real life, right!?

 Okay… this has to be a joke, right?
 “Show us your smarts we’ll show you our parts.” ???
 Surely they’re not going to make that woman strip.
 My guess is they think distracting you with strippers will make it easier for them to screw you from behind.
 Take that as literally as you want just keep an eye on your wallet.